Chugach State Park: Eagle River

 A non-profit organization in association with the park operates the Eagle River Nature Center which exhibits interpretive information on wildlife and geological features.
 The basin of the Eagle River can be accessed by the nearby Albert Loop Trail which passes through three miles (five kilometers) of mixed forests and leads to a river fed by glaciers hidden in the surrounding mountains.
 At those times in the fall when the park's ursine residents are using the area for their fishing purposes, the trail is closed so as to lessen bear-human interactions.
 In addition, the Rodak Nature Trail leads to a beaver and salmon viewing deck.
 From the trail red salmon (Oncorhynchus nerka) and silver salmon (Oncorhynchus kisutch) can be seen as they spawn, especially in August.
 Brown bears (Ursus arctos) and grizzly bears (Ursus arctos ssp.) often feed on salmon in shallow water between the beaver dams.
 Hundreds of black bears (Ursus americanus) likewise live in the park.
 Area streams are excellent for birding as well.
 The American dipper (Cinclus mexicanus) can be seen during the winter months, which birders will also find a successful time to listen for the great horned owl (Bubo virginianus) and boreal owl (Aegolius funereus).
 Visitors can rent yurts and cabins along the Eagle River in order to spend time out exploring the scenery and wildlife in the area.
 Camping is available at the Eagle River Campground.

 The Historic Iditarod Trail (or Crow Pass Trail) also passes by the nature center.
 This popular trail travels 28 mi through the park connecting Eagle River and Girdwood as it traverses the Chugach Mountains.
-It affords incredible views and wildlife viewing opportunities.
-Even along the first view miles, hikers often see hoary marmots (Marmota caligata) and Arctic ground squirrels (Urocitellus parryii), and occasionally mountain goats (Oreamnos americanus) or Dall sheep (Ovis dalli).
+Along the first view miles, hikers sometimes see hoary marmots (Marmota caligata) and Arctic ground squirrels (Urocitellus parryii), and occasionally mountain goats (Oreamnos americanus) or Dall sheep (Ovis dalli).
 Hoary marmots live in alpine meadows, often adjacent to boulders or talus.
-These furry creatures hibernate from mid-September until April or early May.
+These creatures hibernate from mid-September until April or early May.
 In summer, they can be heard making long whistle warning calls.
 Mountain goats and their kids and Dall sheep with lambs can be seen feeding on slopes above the trail during the late spring and summer.
-Although easily mistaken for each other, mountain goats have a fashion edge over sheep—their long leg hairs resemble pantaloons.